jekyll/minima/_posts/2018-09-08-liquibase-tips.md

 Liquibase Tips

-If you don't know anything about [liquibase][0] then liquibase is a tool that helps you manage all database changes very easily.
+If you haven't heard about [liquibase][0] yet then I will explain it shortly:

+it is a tool that helps you manage all database changes very easily.

 - Store all liquibase related data in a resources folder